bazelbuild/rules_python/gazelle/README.md

 [Gazelle](https://github.com/bazelbuild/bazel-gazelle)
 that generates BUILD file content for Python code.

-It requires Go 1.16+ to compile.

 ## Installation

 First, you'll need to add Gazelle to your `WORKSPACE` file.
 Follow the instructions at https://github.com/bazelbuild/bazel-gazelle#running-gazelle-with-bazel

-Next, we need to fetch the third-party Go libraries that the python extension depends on.
+Next, we need to fetch the third-party Go libraries that the Python extension depends on.

 Add this to your `WORKSPACE`: